Surface-Enhanced Raman Spectroscopy (SERS): Enabling Ultra-Sensitive detections

 • Chemical Enhancement – interactions between the analyte and the NP surface can further enhance the Raman signal through charge transfer mechanisms.

-Why SERS Matters
+Why SERS Sensitivity Matters

 Rather than asking “Can we detect this molecule?”, the question nowadays becomes: